 Form fields are bigger and easier to complete as users pull up the mobile keyboard at the lower third of the screen.
 We make use of users’ tendency to swipe to conveniently navigate through content that shares the same theme (pictures, product slideshows, posts, etc.).

 Do not allow bad design to prevent users from wanting to get to know your business better.
-At Island Media Management, good visual design is coupled with functionality.
+At Island Media, good visual design is coupled with functionality.
 We do not only focus on making your website look visually appealing, but also making it easy to use and responsive, especially on mobile devices.